1979 Atlantic hurricane season: Hurricane Bob

 A tropical wave developed into a tropical depression in the southwestern Gulf of Mexico on July 9.
 Tracking in a general northward direction, favorable conditions allowed for quick strengthening.
-Less than a day after formation, the system reached tropical storm intensity, thus being named and becoming the first Atlantic tropical storm with a male name, followed by hurricane intensity on July 11.
+Less than a day after formation, the system reached tropical storm intensity, thus being named Tropical Storm Bob and becoming the first Atlantic tropical storm with a male name, followed by hurricane intensity on July 11.
 Shortly after strengthening into a hurricane, Bob reached its peak intensity with maximum sustained winds of 75 mph.
 At the same intensity, Bob made landfall west of Grand Isle, Louisiana, and rapidly weakened after moving inland.
 However, the resulting tropical depression persisted for several days as it paralleled the Mississippi and Ohio rivers.
 On July 16, the system emerged into the western Atlantic, where it was subsequently absorbed by a nearby low-pressure area.

 Widespread offshore and coastal evacuations took place along the Gulf Coast of the United States in preparation for Hurricane Bob.
 Effects from the hurricane on the United States were mostly marginal and typical of a minimal hurricane.
 The cyclone produced a moderate storm surge, damaging some coastal installments and causing coastal inundation.
 Strong winds were also associated with Bob's landfall, though no stations observed winds of hurricane force.
 The winds downed trees and blew out windows, in addition to causing widespread power outages.
 Heavy rainfall was also reported in some locations, peaking at 7.16 in in Louisiana.
 Further inland, the torrential rains led to flooding in Indiana, resulting in more considerable damage as opposed to the coast.
 Bob also spawned eight tornadoes, with two causing significant damage.
 Overall, Bob was responsible for one death and $20 million in damage.